What is Vardenafil?

-Patients that are 65 are generally prescribed a 5 milligram dose initially, due to increased sensitivity to the medication and a comparative increase in risk of side effects.
+Patients that are 65 are generally prescribed a 5-milligram dose initially, due to increased sensitivity to the medication and a comparative increase in risk of side effects.

 Vardenafil (Levitra) is a much smaller pill than Sildenafil (Viagra).
-Vardenafil provides the same benefits as 50 milligrams of Sildenafil at a 10 milligram dosage.
+Vardenafil provides the same benefits as 50 milligrams of Sildenafil at a 10-milligram dosage.
 Vardenafil is designed to be taken once daily, and taking more can result in unwanted side-effects.
 Although in the United States, Vardenafil is available in four dosages, in other countries, the selection may be more limited.

 Vardenafil Oral Tablet (Staxyn)

-Although most patients that use Vardenafil in the United States take the brand-name oral pill Levitra, the medication is also available as a tablet which is intended to dissolve on the tongue.
+Although most patients that use Vardenafil in the United States take the brand-name oral pill Levitra, the medication is also available as a tablet that is intended to dissolve on the tongue.
 Staxyn is not supposed to be taken with liquid, but can be taken with food.

 Staxyn vs. Levitra